How to Become an Interpreter: Your Fundamental 5-step Guide to This Fulfilling Career

 Interpreters can work in a wide variety of fields, specializing in certain kinds of interpretation.
-You might be amazed at all the different career opportunities available for interpreters.
+Here are different career opportunities available for interpreters.

 As an interpreter working in a hospital or medical practice, you could help speakers of other languages understand their diagnoses, prognoses and treatment options.

-Like a medical interpreter, a court or legal interpreter must work with the utmost accuracy and discretion.
+Like their medical counterparts, a court or legal interpreter must work with the utmost accuracy and discretion.
 The outcomes of courtroom events can have serious consequences in the lives of your clients.

 A background in law—for example, paralegal training—can be an enormous asset to those who would like to interpret in a courtroom or for a law firm.

-Immigration services interpreters work with clients and government agencies, helping new immigrants to understand their rights and legal obligations throughout the immigration process.
+Immigration interpreters work with clients and government agencies to help new immigrants understand their rights and legal obligations throughout the immigration process.